In today’s post, I will go into something that might be controversial.

 If you want to do MMM, then it is your choice and your money.

-But if you want to make clean legit money, find a way to offer a product to people, that is valuable, and people will pay you money for it.
+But if you want to make clean legit money, offer a product to people, that is valuable, and people will pay you money for it.

 When this MMM crashes, as most of these things do, then what will happen to your integrity and the people you have referred to this program?